 The system administrator decides where to read a configuration from.
 In the configuration.xml different scopes are defined, which are logically structured configuration groups (e.g., System, Startup, Instance, Cluster, Server, Domain) with dependencies.
-The current configuration values can be viewed in the server management console.
+The current configuration values can be viewed in the Server Management.

-Configuration Import & Export - The configuration can be exported in the server management console via batch job "exportconfiguration".
+Configuration Import & Export - The configuration can be exported in the Server Management via batch job "exportconfiguration".

 |Generic Framework for Configurable Objects|